Table of contents

 What vitamin B1 deficiency symptoms can occur?

-Vitamin B1 deficiency leads to beriberi disease, which is particularly common among alcoholics.
+As a result of one Vitamin B1 due to the lack of The Beriberi disease arises where alcoholics suffer particularly often.
 It leads to peripheral neuropathy.
-People with this disease have impaired sensory, motor and reflex functions.6
+People with this disease have an impairment of sensory, motor and reflex functions.
+6

 Natural sources of vitamin B1